-Here are three other secured credit cards that people typically consider, along with our thoughts on how each card stacks up to the Capital One® Secured MasterCard®.
+Here are three other secured credit cards that people typically consider, along with our thoughts on how each card stacks up to the Secured Mastercard® from Capital One.

-Capital One® Secured MasterCard® vs. U.S. Bank Secured Visa
+Secured Mastercard® from Capital One vs. U.S. Bank Secured Visa Card

-The Capital One® Secured MasterCard® is the better card for people who intend to pay their entire balance off in full.
-This removes the APR (Capital One®: 24.99% vs. US Bank 20.99%) out of the equation, and you'll be paying less in annual fees and security deposit overall with Capital One®.
-If you think you'll be carrying a monthly balance over $287, then all else equal, it's better to pay the $35 annual fee for a lower APR.
-Otherwise, for carried balances less than $287, you'll be saving more on overall cost with the Capital One® Secured MasterCard®.
+The Secured Mastercard® from Capital One is the better card for people who intend to pay their entire balance off in full.
+This removes the APR (Capital One®: 26.99% (Variable) vs. US Bank: 25.99% variable) out of the equation, and you'll be paying less in annual fees and security deposit overall with the Secured Mastercard® from Capital One.
+If you think you'll be carrying a monthly balance over $287, then all else equal, it's better to pay the $0 annual fee for a lower APR.
+Otherwise, for carried balances less than $287, you'll be saving more on overall cost with the Secured Mastercard® from Capital One.

-The State Department EMV Savings Secured Visa Platinum is actually the best one out there, but most people will probably have to go through the extra step of getting a $15 lifetime membership to the American Consumer Council (if you're not a State Department employee) to be eligible.
-It's worth it though - no annual fee, 6.99% APR, and a 1% rewards program.
-The Capital One® card is better for people who prefer convenience over securing an extra membership, and don't mind these tradeoffs.
+The Savings Secured Visa Platinum Card is actually the best one out there, but most people will probably have to go through the extra step of getting a $15 lifetime membership to the American Consumer Council (if you're not a State Department employee) to be eligible.
+It's worth it though - $0 annual fee, 6.99% - 14.99% variable APR, and a Earn Flexpoints Rewards - 1 point for every $1 spent program.
+The Secured Mastercard® from Capital One is better for people who prefer convenience over securing an extra membership, and don't mind these trade-offs.

-Capital One® Secured MasterCard® vs. BankAmericard Secured Credit Card
+Secured Mastercard® from Capital One vs. BankAmericard® Secured Credit Card

 The two cards are similar, with the main differences being their APRs and annual fees.
-If you think its possible you'll carry a monthly balance above $363, the BankAmericard Secured credit card's lower APR will help save you on interest expense above and beyond its higher annual fee.
-However, if you intend to pay your monthly balance in full, or will be carrying over less than $363, then the lower annual fee on the Capital One Secured card will make more of a difference even considering the higher APR.
+If you think its possible you'll carry a monthly balance above $363, the BankAmericard® Secured Credit Card's lower APR will help save you on interest expense above and beyond its higher annual fee.
+However, if you intend to pay your monthly balance in full, or will be carrying over less than $363, then the lower annual fee on the Secured Mastercard® from Capital One will make more of a difference even considering the higher APR.